Automattic/simplenote-electron/README.md

 1. Delete the `./dist` directory if it exists `rm -r dist`
 2. Clone the `gh-pages` branch to the `dist` directory: `git clone git@github.com:automattic/simplenote-electron.git -b gh-pages dist`
-3. Do a webpack production build `webpack -p`
+3. Do a production build with `npm run build:prod`
 4. Commit and push the `./dist` changes:
     - `cd dist`
     - `git add --all`